Blog Posts - Communications

 By Kimberly Boggs

 “Best ad ever? [singing] 'Gimme a break!
 Gimme a break!
 Break me off a piece of that...' um... what was it again?" — Andy, The Office (US) These days, the consumer marketplace has exploded with the number of product categories and brands.
 Marketers find themselves having to adopt exceedingly creative and innovative promotional strategies to gain attention in this fast-paced, overstimulated society.
-We must think outside the box to develop creative communication strategies to help prevent
+We must think outside the box to develop creative communication strategies to help prev

 5 Years With the Bullet Journal: From College to the Workplace